2000 Torbay Council election: Campaign

-Election result
+Election results

 The results saw the Conservatives win 32 of the 36 seats on the council, with the Liberal Democrats reduced to just 4 seats after having run the council since 1991.
 Liberal Democrat losses included the leader of the council, Anne Williams, and the mayor, John Turner.
-The Labour party lost both their seats on the council blaming a poor turnout at 33% and the recent rise of only 75 pence in the state pension for their defeat.
+The Labour Party lost both their seats on the council blaming a poor turnout at 33% and the recent rise of only 75 pence in the state pension for their defeat.

 The result was seen as being an omen for the next general election, where the sitting Liberal Democrat member of parliament Adrian Sanders only had a majority of 12 over the Conservatives.
 However the 2001 general election would see the Liberal Democrats hold the parliamentary constituency with an increased majority.